A person holds a white electromagnetic field (EMF) meter with a green circuit board antenna in front of their face, seated at a black table.

 What About Dirty Electricity Meters?

-Dirty Electricity is an entirely different, although equally important, subject.
-Dirty electricity is essentially leftover electricity that was not able to be utilized because modern electronics alter the electricity they receive from the wiring in your home.
-This electricity then sits in your wiring, emitting large amounts of EMF radiation.
+Dirty electricity is essentially leftover electricity that is not able to be utilized because modern electronics alter the electricity they receive from the wiring in your home.

 I don’t want to go into detail about this subject in this guide, but I’ll point you to the following articles: